BrianWU-S/Knowledge_Framework/README.md

 # Other things waiting to be updated:
 * Exceptional C++ Style: 40 New Engineering Puzzles, Programming Problems and Solutions (C++ in Depth): Written by Herb Sutter.
 I've read it in year 2020
-* More Effective C++: 35 New Ways to Improve Your Programs and Designs.
+* More Effective C++: 35 New Ways to Improve Your Programs and Designs: Written by Scott Meyers.
 I've read it in year 2019.
-* Effective STL: 50 Specific Ways to Improve Your Use of the Standard Template Library.
+* Effective STL: 50 Specific Ways to Improve Your Use of the Standard Template Library: Written by Scott Meyers.
 I've read it in year 2019.
-* Python for Data Analysis: Data Wrangling with Pandas, NumPy and IPython
+* Python for Data Analysis: Data Wrangling with Pandas, NumPy and IPython: Written by Wes McKinney